bekk/react-native-workshop/README.md

 b) __Push it.__ Make sure that a press on the button you created, transitions to the `NewMessage` view.
  * __iOS:__ Hide the +-button when current route is `NewMessage`

-Now, try sending a message to ensure that `NewMessage` is still functional.
-After pressing send, you'll need to manually navigate back to check if your message appears.
-We'll change that now:

 c) __Pop it.__ Implement a back button in the left side of the navigation bar.
 See `commonRouteMapper` (`navigationbar-routemapper.ios.js`).
 We have imported a back arrow image you can use.
 We have already ensured that the user is taken back to the message list when send is pressed.
 See `actions/actions.js` and `postMessage` function to see how it work.

 Well done!
 This starts to look like a complete application!